DeependraParichha1004/Deep_Learning/README.md

 Deep learning drives many artificial intelligence (AI) applications and services that improve automation, performing analytical and physical tasks without human intervention.
 Deep learning technology lies behind everyday products and services (such as digital assistants, voice-enabled TV remotes, and credit card fraud detection) as well as emerging technologies (such as self-driving cars).

-# How deep learning works
+# How Deep learning works
 Deep learning neural networks, or artificial neural networks, attempts to mimic the human brain through a combination of data inputs, weights, and bias.
 These elements work together to accurately recognize, classify, and describe objects within the data.

 Deep neural networks consist of multiple layers of interconnected nodes, each building upon the previous layer to refine and optimize the prediction or categorization.
 This progression of computations through the network is called forward propagation.
 The input and output layers of a deep neural network are called visible layers.
 The input layer is where the deep learning model ingests the data for processing, and the output layer is where the final prediction or classification is made.